Economic Recessions and Congressional Preferences for Redistribution

 23 Pages Posted: 25 Jul 2016 Last revised: 7 May 2019

 Date Written: May 1, 2019

 We analyze the roots of politicians’ preferences for redistribution by exploring whether early life experiences have persistent, long-run effects on U.S. Members of Congress’ voting records.
 We study whether having experienced an economic recession during early adulthood affected their positions on redistribution-specific bills during the period 1957-2012.
 We find that politicians who experienced a recession hold more conservative positions on redistribution, even compared to members of the same party in the same legislature.
 We rule out alternative accounts and show that experiencing a recession directly affects future politicians’ personal preferences.
 In light of recent empirical evidence showing that voters become more supportive of redistribution following a recession, our findings suggest that macroeconomic shocks have a polarizing effect: recessions can create an ideological wedge between voters and their future representatives.
 We present two pieces of evidence suggesting that this wedge can be explained by politicians’ more privileged background.

-Keywords: Recession, Redistribution, Members of Congress, Impressionable years
+Keywords: Recession, Redistribution, Members of the U.S. Congress, Impressionable years, Elites

 JEL Classification: D31, D63, P16, Z13